harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/container-kill.md

 ## Implementation

 **NOTE:** It is assumed that you already have the boutique application set up in a namespace.
-If not, follow [this](provide link) to set up your boutique application.
+If not, follow provide link to set up your boutique application.

-To execute container kill fault, [setup experiment](provide) and infrastructure.
+To execute container kill fault, setup experiment and infrastructure.

 After successful setup of chaos infrastructure:
 * Choose the **container-kill** fault from the list of Kubernetes faults available;